ndenStanford/arXiv_downloader/Readme.md

 	* 'cat': Subject Category
 	* 'rn': Report Number
 	* 'all': All of the above
-* <sortBy>: Parameter to use for sorting, choose one from
+* sortBy: Parameter to use for sorting, choose one from
 	* 'relevance'
 	* 'lastUpdatedDate'
 	* 'submittedDate'
-* <maxResult>: Number of requested paper.
+* maxResult: Number of requested paper.
 It is possible to receive papers less than requested number is not enough papers matched with the query.
-* <folderName>: Name of the folder where downloaded paper will be stored
+* folderName: Name of the folder where downloaded paper will be stored

 Example of valid parameters and format:

-* <searchQuery>: 'nlp transformer'
+* searchQuery: 'nlp transformer'
-* <searchBy>: 'all'
+* searchBy: 'all'
-* <sortBy>: 'relevance'
+* sortBy: 'relevance'
-* <maxResult>: 5
+* maxResult: 5
-* <folderName>: 'arXiv papers'
+* folderName: 'arXiv papers'